JaceDeane/pokeRGBplus/TO DO.md

 # TO DO:

+MAPS:

+- (!)
+Set proper wild encounter data (!)
 	- Update the encounter table's percentages to be able to have encounter rates closer to Gen I's system (Not many slots at the moment)

 - `get dirfacing_UP` in front of Viridian Gym's door, so that you can walk left to right without interruption

-- Sort order of Mart items listed (Balls, Escape Rope, Potions, Status, Revive, Field, etc.)

 - Add and connect Viridian Forest to Route 2

-	- Add NPCs to the gates connecting

 	- Add NPCs, hidden items and signposts to Viridian Forest

-	- Update the encounters
+	- Update the encounters*

 - All of Pewter City onwards